bryanwhiting/blog/book-review/saints-book-1-the-standard-of-truth-1815-1846.md

 ---
 ![Saints Book 1](../img/book-saints-volume-1-the-standard-of-truth-18151846.jpeg){.preview-image}

+2024-03-31

+- Elijah Abel - a black man ordained to the priesthood in 1836.

 2024-02-04

 - Joseph was only one to receive revelation. → if you interpret this scripture out of context, you might think no other prophet is worthy to lead the church.
 But that was a point in time revelation. → like the book of revelation: don't add to this.